Morocco Tour

 Day 18

-Breakfast at the hotel.
-Essaouira, a relatively small, easily navigable beach city, is ideal for a free day.
-Essaouira has got a distinct multicultural feel, resulting from the large Portuguese, French, and Jewish populations that once called it home.
-Its mild climate and expansive stretches of ocean sand also place it among Morocco’s top beach towns.
-Essaouira’s walled medina was added to UNESCO’s World Heritage list in 2001.
-Its well-preserved, late-18th-century fortified layout is a prime example of European military architecture in North Africa.
-For the visitor, the mellow atmosphere, narrow winding streets lined with colorful shops, whitewashed houses and heavy old wooden doors make it a wonderful place to stroll.
+After breakfast at the hotel, enjoy a free day in Essaouira, a small and easily navigable beach city.
+With its multicultural feel, shaped by Portuguese, French, and Jewish influences, Essaouira is a unique blend of history and culture.
+Thanks to its mild climate and expansive ocean sand, it ranks among Morocco’s top beach towns.
+Notably, the walled medina, added to UNESCO’s World Heritage list in 2001, showcases 18th-century European military architecture in North Africa.
+As you stroll, narrow winding streets lined with colorful shops and whitewashed houses create a mellow atmosphere, with heavy wooden doors adding to the charm.
+Altogether, it’s a wonderful place to explore.
 Overnight at the hotel.

 Day 19